NehGuk/13-sp1/README.md

 **Appealing design:** 2,75 / 3

-_Comment: The site looks great.
+_Feedback from instructor: The site looks great.
 Fonts and colors well chosen.
 Easy to navigate site.
 Ideally, projects are delivered as though they’re ready to go live for a client._

 **Technically efficient:** 4 / 4

-_Comment: HTML is neat, bug-free and semantic.
+_Feedback from instructor: HTML is neat, bug-free and semantic.
 CSS is organised and follows DRY principles.
 No issues on the technical side._

 **WCAG guidelines, content management and SEO:** 2 / 2

-_Comment: The blue text on the blue background is AA but not AAA compliant.
+_Feedback from instructor: The blue text on the blue background is AA but not AAA compliant.
 Good if you can get AAA compliance but no points deduction._

 **Report:** 1 / 1

-_Comment: Well thought through report.
+_Feedback from instructor: Well thought through report.
 Nice to read the student’s holistic thinking including topics like ED&I Very little to fault in the project._

 ### Marking Criteria